 Land use rights held by the Company are included in intangible assets.
 The granted useful life of the land use rights is 50 years.
-They are stated at cost and amortized on a straight-line basis over a maximum period of 30 years, in accordance with the business licenses expiring in 2024.
+They are stated at cost and amortized on a straight-line basis over a maximum period of 30 years.